YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (key *KeyT) NodePrevST(tptoken uint64, errstr *BufferT, prev *BufferTArray) error

-Matching `Go NodePrevE()`_, :code:`NodePrevST()` wraps :ref:`ydb-node-previous-s-st-fn` to facilitate reverse depth first traversal of a local or global variable tree.
+Matching `Go NodePrevE()`_, :code:`NodePrevST()` wraps :ref:`ydb-node-previous-s-st-fn` to facilitate reverse traversal of a local or global variable tree.
 A node or subtree does not have to exist at the specified key.

 - If there is a previous node: